-Altogether, the final reference evaluated by Excel is “Lucy!C3” and you can see from the lower left part of below figure that the content is 40.
+Altogether, the final reference evaluated by Excel is “Lucy!C3” and you can see from the lower-left part of the below figure that the content is 40.
 And 40 is just what we want.

 This is very important.
 Otherwise, you will 40 instead of 39.
 Obviously, 40 is not what we want.

-Therefore, please remind that you should be very careful about dollar sign ($).
+Therefore, please remind that you should be very careful about the dollar sign ($).